kriation/systemd-vmware/README.md

 * vmware-authentication.service (Authentication Daemon)
 * vmware-usb.service (USB Arbitration Service)

 The order in which they are started is above, with vmmon starting first, and ending with the USB Arbitration service.
-Any of these can be enabled/disabled based on your requirement.
+Any of these can be enabled/disabled based on your requirement by commenting out the appropriate service in vmware.target.
+The only *requirement* to run workstation is vmmon.
+All other 'services' are optional.

 As I mentioned above, the items left to integrate into these scripts are:
 * Error condition checking when loading modules
 * Checking for Shared Memory
-* Implementing a single service that kicks off each of the sub-services.
+* <del>Implementing a single service that kicks off each of the sub-services.</del>